pweisenburger/dslparadise/README.md

 )
 ```

 Which solves the verbosity problem, but at a cost of namespace pollution: now MULTILINE and CASE_INSENSITIVE are sitting taking up room in the global namespace, when you really only need them as an argument to `Pattern.compile`.
-This tension between clean-namespace-but-verbose and dirty-namespace-but-convenient could be solved by Import Params, e.g. if `Pattern.compile` was defined as:
+This tension between clean-namespace-but-verbose and dirty-namespace-but-convenient could be solved by Scope Injection, e.g. if `Pattern.compile` was defined as:

 ```scala
 def compile(s: String, flags: (import Pattern.type) => Int) = ...